 115.8(1) Prehearing conference.
-An informal conference of parties may be ordered at the discretion of the board or presiding officer or at the request of any party for any appropriate purpose.
+An informal conference of parties may be ordered at the discretion of the board of presiding officer or at the request of any party for any appropriate purpose.
 Any agreement reached at the conference shall be made a part of the record in the manner directed by the board or presiding officer.

 115.8(2) Notice of hearing.
 Unless otherwise designated by the board, the hearing shall be held in the hearing room of the board.
 All hearings are open to the public.
 Unless subject to a hearing scheduling and discovery plan, if a hearing is requested the board shall serve a notice of hearing to the parties at least 30 days prior to the hearing.
 The parties may jointly waive the 30-day notice by following the provisions of subrule 115.8(3).
-The notice of hearing shall contain the following information:
+The notice of hearing shall contain the following information: The notice of hearing will contain information required by Iowa Code section 17A.12.